glowkeeper/P3D/docs/unityFundamentals.md

 # Unity 3D Fundamentals

 Create a new project called "JumpUp".
-Add a plane and call it "ground" and add a sphere and call it "ball".
+Add a plane and call it "ground", and add a sphere and call it "ball".

 ![Ball and Plane](./images/unityFundamentalsimage1.png)

 Add a _RigidBody_ to your ball.
 When you press play the ball should drop on to the ground and stop.

-Now we will use the Unity Input System to make the ball do something.
+Now use the Unity Input System to make the ball do something.
 Click menu: Window > Package Manager then Select "Packages: Unity Registry" and then "Input System" package from the list.
 Click Install (top right) and then "Yes" on the warning message.
 Your Unity project will close and restart.

 ![Input System](./images/unityFundamentalsimage2.png)